 In extraordinary cases, such as situations that threaten the safety of members of the BU community, the University may initiate a complaint through the Dean of Students Office against a Boston University student.
 As set forth in the Sexual Misconduct Policy, reports of sexual misconduct undergo a Title IX Review to determine the appropriate response and make an initial determination as to whether the conduct alleged in the complaint may violate Title IX.

 V. HOW TO FILE A COMPLAINT

-A complainant or reporter may submit a paper (hard copy) or electronic Sexual Misconduct Report Form to the Title IX Coordinator, the Dean of Students Office, the Office of Judicial Affairs (OJA), or one of the University’s Deputy Title IX Coordinators.
-Although the Report Form should contain sufficient information to permit the respondent to understand and respond adequately to the charges being brought, it may not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.
+A complainant or reporter may submit a paper (hard copy) or electronic Incident Report Form to the Title IX Coordinator, the Dean of Students Office, the Office of Judicial Affairs (OJA), or one of the University’s Deputy Title IX Coordinators.
+Although the Incident Report Form should contain sufficient information to permit the respondent to understand and respond adequately to the charges being brought, it may not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.